Byron Mitchell: Amateur career

-Pro career
+Professional career

 He turned professional in 1996 for Don King and won the World Boxing Association and Lineal Super Middleweight titles in 1999 after defeating the southpaw Frankie Liles (32-1) by KO in the 11th round.
 Later that year, he drew with Bruno Girard and lost the title to Girard the next year.
 He recaptured the WBA belt the following year by beating Manny Siaca then made defenses against Siaca, in a rematch, and Julio César Green before losing a split decision in a unification bout to Sven Ottke in Germany, 2003.

 Later that year he lost to WBO title holder Joe Calzaghe by KO in the 2nd round.
-He became the first man to floor the Welshman but was later stopped on his feet.
-He retired after the fight, then after more than four years away from the pro game returned to the ring in 2007.
-As of February 2010, Mitchell's comeback had netted him three wins and two losses, His last loss was to current WBA light heavyweight champion Beibut Shumenov, who won and lost two razor thin controversial decisions to Gabriel Campillo.
+He became the first man to floor the Welshman but was later stopped on his feet, he retired after the fight.
+After more than four years away from the pro game returned to the ring in 2007 to face former interim WBA light-heavyweight champion Richard Hall, he lost via fourth round stoppage.

-His last win was against 30-7-0 David Telesco.